lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 <event-type>.<service-name>.<operation-name>
 ```

   - `event-type` is used to indicate the type of event.
 This is generally representing a phase of the lifecycle of a request.
-Some examples are: `provide-client-params`, `request-created`, `before-sign`, `before-send` and `response-received`.
+Some examples are `provide-client-params`, `request-created`, `before-sign`, `before-send`, and `response-received`.
   - `service-name` is the name of the service used.
 For instance: `s3` or `cloudwatch`.
   - `operation-name` indicates the type of operation the client is trying to perform (the method).
 For instance: `PutMetricData` or `Invoke`.